 This button appears as a small + in the top left of the screen.
 This changes the level of zoom of the map.
 The more you click this button, the closer the map view will appear to the ground.
-The original starting point for most maps is either Greater Manchester as a whole (or, more accurately, the boundary of the Places for Everyone districts), or a specific proposed area (e.g. a proposed allocation or proposed Green Belt addition).
+The original starting point for most maps is either Greater Manchester as a whole (or, more accurately, the boundary of the Places for Everyone districts).